Hilly Hicks Jr.: Life and career

 and Self-Portrait.
 His newest play is The Tallest Girl in the Class, which was commissioned by City Theatre in Pittsburgh and developed in residence at the Sundance Theatre Institute's playwrights retreat at the Ucross Foundation.

 Hicks is the recipient of the Berilla Kerr Foundation Award for playwriting, a Backstage Garland Award for Best Play and a Van Lier Playwriting Fellowship from New York Theatre Workshop.
 In addition to City Theatre, South Coast Repertory and La Jolla Playhouse, he has been commissioned by Manhattan Theatre Club and the Atlantic Theater Company.
 His plays have been published by Dramatists Play Service and Playscripts, Inc.

 For television, he was a staff writer for the prime time Fox series Pasadena with Dana Delany, the NBC drama Kidnapped and the Lifetime series Army Wives.
 He was a co-writer of the Discovery Channel special Beyond Tomorrow.
-He is currently a writer on the Showtime series The Big C starring Laura Linney.
+He was a writer on the Showtime series The Big C starring Laura Linney.
+From there, he went on to write for Chicago Fire (NBC), Feed The Beast (AMC), Sacred Lies (Facebook Watch), and Truth Be Told (Apple TV+).
+He is currently an executive producer on Dexter: Resurrection for Paramount+ with Showtime.